dogle-scottlogic/big-data/cassandra-vs-mariadb/blogoutline.md

 Cluster configuration is controlled by management nodes.
 Scaling is achieved by automatically sharding the data across the NoSQL nodes.
 The data nodes can then be replicated up to four times to protect against data loss.
-Therefore the number of data nodes is equal to the desired number of fragments multipled by the number of replicas.
+Therefore the number of data nodes is equal to the desired number of fragments multiplied by the number of replicas.

 Though NDB provides an API to store data directly on the NoSQL data nodes, we do not use this - all our requests go via the SQL nodes.